evergreen-ci/spruce/docs/decisions/2023-12-11_cypress_test_isolation.md

 ## Decision Outcome

 Cypress tests that mutate Evergreen data follow up with a database reset operation before running the next test.
 Also, DOM state, cookies, localStorage and sessionStorage are reset before each test.
+This lets tests run reliably in any order or grouping allowing for parallelization of the test suite.